matador777/curve-assets/README.md

-# Assets used on Curve
+Assets used on Curve
 Optimize AI prompt handling
 Feel free to make PRs using token addresses in lower case.
+Implement message history